 Distance learning or remote learning is here to stay, at least until we have a viable vaccine for COVID-19.
 There seem to be many apprehensions and questions about the effectiveness of distance learning among students and parents.
-Some of the main concerns are student engagement, curriculum management, the social and emotional well-being of students, etc. Both parents and teachers share these concerns; the Coronavirus pandemic has forced schools and other educations institutions to rethink their learning models.
+Some of the main concerns are student engagement, curriculum management, the social and emotional well-being of students, etc. Both parents and teachers share these concerns; the Coronavirus pandemic has forced schools and other educational institutions to rethink their learning models.

 To alleviate some of the anxiety teachers have regarding remote learning, we’ve compiled a list of essential questions you need to ask parents.
-These questions will help assess parents’ readiness for remote schooling and how they can make necessary adjustments or changes to make students most comfortable about distance learning.
+These parents survey questions will help assess parents’ readiness for remote schooling and how they can make necessary adjustments or changes to make students most comfortable about distance learning.

 Vital must-ask distance learning survey questions for parents